Imtiyaj5791/DevOps-Journey/Jenkins/jenkins.md

 I would not rely on a single manual backup.
 I would schedule automated backups of Jenkins Home to remote storage with a defined RPO and retain multiple backup versions.

+# Shared Library

+Jenkins Shared Library is used to store common pipeline code in one place so that multiple Jenkins pipelines can reuse it.
+It helps reduce duplicate code and makes pipeline maintenance easier.

 # Jenkins Troubleshhot:

 Build Failure